-In about ar, B.C. another centre of Greek speculation arose, and the problem of philosophy shifted from the nature of substance and change to the form and relation of things and permanence.
-Pythagoras of Samos, an Ionian island in the Aegean Sea off the west coast of Asia Minor, settled down in South Italy at Crotona, a Greek colony, where he formed a society with aims at once political, philosophical, and religious.
-Xenophanes, an Ionian thinker, who was in the prime of life in ar, B.C., migrated to Elea, a Greek settlement in South Italy.
-He and his pupil, Parmenides, and .grand pupil, Zeno, formed what is generally known as the Eleatic school but there are references to him in Xenophanes, Heraclitus, Empedocles, Plato, and others.
+In about are B.C. another centre of Greek speculation arose, and the problem of philosophy shifted from the nature of substance and change to the form and relation but there are references to him in Xenophanes, Heraclitus, Empedocles, Plato, and others.
 All teaching was done by him by word of mouth, because one of the rules imposed upon the members of the brotherhood founded by him...a rule equally binding on the master and the disciples...was that of secrecy, betrayal being punishable by .excommunication